Seven Men of Knoydart: Land raid

 Although the raiders had public opinion on their side, Lord Brocket succeeded in obtaining a court order to remove them.
-The raiders' case was heard and rejected by a Court of Enquiry called by the government early in 1949.
+The case was heard and rejected by a Court of Enquiry called by the government early in 1949.
 An appeal by the men to the Secretary of State for Scotland also failed.
+It was the last land raid in Scotland.

 A cairn commemorating the land raid was erected at Inverie in 1991, by the Knoydart Land Raid Commemoration Committee.
 The plaque reads: